Blog Banner SVG

 It’s crucial to remember that this class protects your brand name and identity, not the design or physical features of the products.

-The World Intellectual Property Organization (WIPO) administers the Nice Classification, which includes Trademark Class 20.
 In India, the Trade Marks Act, 1999, ensures that the registration of different types of trademarks stays consistent with global standards.
-The classification groups goods by their nature and function and clearly defines the scope of legal protection.
+The classification groups goods by their nature and function, clearly defining the scope of legal protection.

 Registering under a trademark class for furniture gives your business clear advantages, such as: